Our framer is available Tuesday-Saturday during regular store hours. Framing is unavailable on Mondays.

 Click here to book an appointment online

 Please note: we do not carry ready-made frames of any size and only provide custom framing services.
-We are able to cut mats for your ready-made frames.
+We are able to cut mats for your ready-made frames, but we will not re-cut your existing matting.

 We do not accept donations of old frames, glass, or matting.
 We suggest contacting local not-for-profits to see if they are accepting donations of these items.